Ivana Kekin: 2024 Croatian presidential elections

 Ahead of the 2024 presidential election, Kekin launched her campaign on 10 September 2024.
 She was the We Can! candidate with a campaign slogan "President of the New Generation".
-She ran on a green-left and progressive platform, with an emphasis on the problems in the healthcare system, such as expensive public-private contracts for medical scans and corruption, especially after former Minister of Health Vili Beroš was arrested in November 2024 for corruption charges.
+She ran on a green-left and progressive platform, with an emphasis on the problems in the healthcare system, such as expensive public-private contracts for medical scans and corruption, especially after former Health Minister Vili Beroš was arrested in November 2024 for corruption charges.
 The total sum earned from donations to her campaign was €41,926, the average donation being little under €30.
 By 10 December, she accumulated 18,000 signatures, enough to make her an official candidate.
 She got 144,533 votes or 8.89% of the total vote in the first round, placing her fourth overall–5,902 votes behind Marija Selak Raspudić.
 Following the results, she endorsed Zoran Milanović for the runoffs.

 Political positions

 Healthcare

 During her term, she has been active on the issue of healthcare privatization, more precisely public-private contracts between the government and private clinics.
 She criticized the 2024 presidential candidate Dragan Primorac, endorsed by HDZ and the owner of a private hospital Sv.
 Katarina, because he had received €3.5 million from the Ministry of Health from 2013 to 2023 for examinations and medical procedures.
 Kekin has claimed that these contracts are more expensive than medical equipment that would do the same scans, costing the average taxpayer more money, claiming that "everyone knew, healthcare was being left in the hands of entrepreneurs close to HDZ."